-Media marketing plan: This focuses on building a strategy using all media types: owned media (your own website, app or email marketing tools), paid media (advertising campaigns), and earned media (word of mouth, organic traffic, viral content).
+Media marketing plan: This focuses on building a strategy using all media types: owned media (your own website, app or email marketing tools), paid media (advertising campaigns), and earned media (word of mouth marketing, organic traffic, viral content).

 In this article, we’ll talk about the broadest type of marketing plan.
-This will outline all of your company’s marketing efforts to map out a clear strategy.
+This will outline all of your small business marketing efforts and help you map out a clear strategy.

 Using this marketing plan as a guide, you can then create more specific plans - such as a content marketing or social media marketing plan - based on the areas you want to focus on.